-Our objectives are to strengthen our position as the leading B2B Internet service provider on advertising, marketing, brand management and sales channel building solutions for O2O sales channel expansion of SMEs in China and to continue to achieve sustainable and healthy growth on a consistent basis.
-We expect to grow from a business opportunities platform to a comprehensive one on one digital advertising and marketing services provider with a total solution for the business to business to customer ("B2b2c") ecosystem, helping businesses expand sales and customers through mobile and Internet.
+Our objectives are to strengthen our position as the leading diversified one-stop O2O sales channel expansion, precision marketing and related data services provider to SMEs and entrepreneurial management and network services provider for entrepreneurs in China, and to continue to achieve sustainable and healthy growth on a consistent basis.
+We expect to grow from a business opportunities platform to a comprehensive one on one digital advertising, precision marketing and related data services provider, with a total solution for the business to business to customer ("B2b2c") ecosystem, helping businesses expand sales and customers through mobile and the Internet.
 We intend to achieve these objectives by implementing the following strategies:

-Continue expanding the size of our potential client base with advertising solution provided by Liansuo.com and brand and sales channel expansion management and expansion solutions provided by our Brand management and sales channel building segment
+Continue expanding the size of our potential client base with online advertising and marketing solution provided by us

-We have been expanding our target client group to the non-franchised SMEs in recent years with focusing on enterprises which have been in the manufacturing and exporting business and turned to domestic market in China.
+We have been expanding our target client group to the non-franchised SMEs in recent years with a focus on enterprises which have been in the manufacturing and exporting business.
 These businesses all experienced sharp decline in sales account of slow economic recovery and lower consumption demand in Europe and United States.
-We estimate that there are 4 million businesses that fall into the category of non-franchised SMEs, and we aim to assist them in expanding their business nationally in China.
-We are continuing to expanding the size of our potential client base with advertising solution provided by Liansuo.com, our premium advertising and marketing web portal and brand and sales channel expansion management and expansion solutions by brand IMAP (investigation, modulization, application and promotion) management service and the offline sales channel expansion service.
+We estimate that there are four million businesses that fall into the category of non-franchised SMEs, and we aim to assist them in expanding their business nationally in China.

-Monetizing the existing customer base through the addition of cloud-computing based mobile services and management tools
+Monetizing the existing customer base through the addition of cloud technology based mobile services and management tools

-Due to the overall decline of China's economic in recent years, the competitive market pressure within the local life services industry has increased, under such circumstances, more and more traditional offline services providers started to use internet to market and promote their products and services.
-Using social media and tools, like WeChat, to promote brand and maintain customer relationship has become an important adverting and marketing mean for all offline business.
-With the advent to mobile Internet era, we intend to launch integrated cloud-computing based mobile services, management tools and/or solutions to our existing clients in the near future.
-These tools include, among other things, elite point of sales (POS), inventory supply chain management, office automation (OA) and customer relationship management (CRM).
-This service is intended to increase our recurring revenues and enhance the loyalty and service satisfaction of our clients.
-We will continue to cross-sale the services that were launched in the past two years, including clever cloud optimizer and quick connect.
-Throughout the next few years, we intend to increase the depth of this type of service through partnerships and/or through mergers and acquisitions.
+Due to the overall decline of Chinese economy in recent years, the competitive market pressure within the local life services industry has increased.
+Under these circumstances, more and more traditional offline services providers started to use the Internet to market and promote their products and services.
+Using social media and tools, like WeChat, to promote brands and maintain customer relationships has become an important adverting and marketing tool for all offline business.
+With the advent to mobile Internet era, we intend to launch integrated cloud technology based mobile services, intelligent marketing management tools and/or solutions to our existing clients in the first half of 2016.
+These tools include, among other things, elite point of sales (POS), inventory supply chain management, office automation (OA) and customer relationship management (CRM) and related data collection, storage and analysis solutions.
+These services are intended to increase our recurring revenues and enhance the loyalty and service satisfaction of our clients.
+Throughout the next few years, we intend to increase the depth of these types of services through partnerships and/or through mergers and acquisitions.